Saudagar (1973 film): Plot

-Moti (Amitabh Bachchan) is a "gur" (unrefined concentrated cane sugar) trader who trades in the seasonal gur made of "Khajur" (date-nectar).
+Moti is a famous"gur" (unrefined concentrated date palm juice) trader of Sultanganj who trades in the seasonal gur made of "Khajur" (date-palm).
 During the offseason, he meets a girl, Phoolbanu, and falls in love with her.
 Moti approaches Phoolbanu's father, who asks for mehar (bride price), which he does not have.

-Majubee (Nutan), a widow who is Moti's business associate, prepares the gur for him to sell.
+Majubee, a widow who is Moti's business associate, prepares the gur for him to sell.
 Her gur (and consequently Moti's) is very famous and people always prefer to buy from Moti.
 Moti decides to marry Majubee so that he does not have to pay her, and hence can save more and sooner.
 Majubee, unaware of Moti's ulterior motive, is first surprised by the proposal, but later accepts it.
-At the end of the season, Moti saves enough for the meher and divorces Majubee.
+At the end of the season, Moti saves enough for the meher and divorces Majubee with pretext that she has illicit relationship with her much respected brother in law.
+Majubee being shocked has cursed Moti before leaving.

 This incident shocks Majubee and people of the community.
 Moti meets Phoolbanu's father and asks again for his daughter's hand.
 Satisfied with the meher, he marries off his daughter (Phoolbanu) to Moti.
+Side by side, Moti was using all the money he has earned with the help of Majubee and was taking more debt after marriage with Phool banu for a luxurious lifestyle.
+Meanwhile, a fish trader (Nadeer) asks Majubee to marry him.
+He is honest with her, explaining that he has small children and wants Majubee to look after them.
+He always treats her with courtesy.As a result, Majubee has left for another village.
 All is fine till the Gur season arrives.
 Phoolbanu is terrible at making Gur, and Moti's customers stop buying from his shop.
-Meanwhile, a fish trader (Majhi) asks Majubee to marry him.
-He is honest with her to say that he has small children and wants Majubee to look after them.
-He always treats her with courtesy.